 Some people like to travel with their knives (usually professional chefs).
 There are plenty of great knife rolls, bags, and cases to choose from.
 At bare minimum, make sure you have a blade guard on your knife.

-A good Japanese kitchen knife will maintain its sharp edge for a very long time, especially when compared to most Western made knives.
+A good Japanese kitchen knife will maintain its sharp edge for a very long time.
 Eventually though, like all knives, it will become dull over time and extended usage.
 Lack of use over a long period can also cause some carbon steel blades to dull due to corrosion or oxidization of the metal.
 Establishing a regular sharpening routine is a good idea.
 Professional chefs may sharpen everyday, but at-home chefs can probably get away with sharpening their knives once per month.

 First, a sharp knife cuts better.
 This seems like an obvious statement, but a knife that cuts better /cleaner means quicker, and more enjoyable prep with less wasted effort.
 Cleaner cuts also helps protect your ingredients.

 Using a blunt knife can damage your ingredients, especially more delicate herbs, vegetables, and fruits (e.g. tomatoes!).
 Cleanly cut ingredients will preserve their color and flavor longer, as they sustain less bruising / cell damage around the cut area.